-I'm figuring out my research trajectory and expanding my options after a few years in working in VR/AR/XR
+I'm figuring out my research trajectory and expanding my options after a few years in working in VR/AR/MR/XR

 point where I can't find purpose on my work anymore.
 It is not just because of XR, but more

-technical or innovation oriented HCI research in general (still very valuiable research).
-I was pushing
+technical or innovation oriented HCI research in general (still very valuable research).

 myself keep doing more

-technical work and keep doing XR, since I background is from computer science and I have already invested so
+engineering work and keep doing XR, since I background is from computer science and I have already invested

-much time and energy on it.
+much time and energy on XR research.
 I thought this is the most "logical" path for me to continue.
-But in the
+But in

 last 2 years, I'm getting less and less passionate about it and don't feel the joy of doing research in

-this area anymore.
+this area I use to have.
 I realize I traped myself in a sunk cost fallacy and I need to get out of it.

-Now, I want to explored different sides of HCI, maybe the more human-centered, design-oriented, and
+Now, I want to explored different sides of HCI, maybe the less human-centered, more design-oriented,

 non-visual-dominant side of HCI research.
 So I'm expanding my exploration toward critical tech,

-fine (I'm in my early 20s and this is the time for me to trial and error), so let see where I land!
+fine, I'm still in my 20s and this is the time for me to trial and error, so let see where I land!